flatironinstitute/sciware/02_Testing/slides.md

 ## Example: Crossmatch two lists of fast moving astro objects with sky locations from different decades
 - Read in coordinates columns from List #1
 - Forecast coordinates of List #1 to date of List #2
-- Choose objects from from List #2 with closets to coords to forecasted List #1
+- Choose objects from from List #2 with closest to coords to forecasted List #1
 - Output matched List with all columns from both lists